Decomposition spaces in Combinatorics

 (with reference to general simplicial notation, reviewed in Appendix \ref{sec:simplicial}).
 This can be read as saying that the comultiplication of an edge $f\in X_1$ returns the sum of all pairs of edges $(a,b)$ that are the short edges of a triangle with long edge $f$.
 In the case that $X$ is the fat nerve of a category, this is the homotopy sum of all pairs $(a,b)$ of arrows with composite $b\circ a=f$, just as in~\eqref{eq:Delta(f)}. \end{blanko*}

 \begin{blanko*}{Incidence coalgebras, without the need of reduction.} It is likely that all incidence (co)algebras can be realised directly (without imposing a reduction) as incidence (co)algebras of decomposition spaces.
 The decomposition space is found by analysing the reduction step.
 For example, D\"ur~\cite{Dur:1986} realises the $q$-binomial coalgebra as the reduced incidence coalgebra of the category $\vect^{\text{inj}}$ of finite dimensional vector spaces over a finite field and linear injections, by imposing the equivalence relation identifying two linear injections if their quotients are isomorphic.
-Trying to realise the reduced incidence coalgebra directly as a decomposition space immediately leads to Waldhausen's $S_\bullet$-construction, a basic construction in K theory: the $q$-binomial coalgebra is directly the incidence coalgebra of $S_\bullet(\vect)$. \end{blanko*}
+Trying to realise the reduced incidence coalgebra directly as a decomposition space immediately leads to Waldhausen's $S_\bullet$-construction, a basic construction in $K$-theory: the $q$-binomial coalgebra is directly the incidence coalgebra of $S_\bullet(\vect)$. \end{blanko*}

 \begin{blanko*}{Hall algebras.} The $q$-binomial coalgebra fits into a general class of examples: for any abelian category (or even stable $\infty$-category~\cite{GKT:DSIAMI-1}), the Waldhausen $S_\bullet$-construction is a decomposition space (which is not Segal).
 Under the appropriate finiteness conditions, the resulting incidence algebras include the Hall algebras, as well as the derived Hall algebras first constructed by To\"en~\cite{Toen:0501343}.
-This class of examples plays a key role in the work of Dyckerhoff and Kapranov~\cite{Dyckerhoff:1505.06940,Dyckerhoff-Kapranov:1212.3563,Dyckerhoff-Kapranov:1306.2545,Dyckerhoff-Kapranov:1403.5799}; we refer to their work for the remarkable richness of the Hall algebra aspects of the theory.
-See also Bergner et.~al~\cite{Bergner-et.al:1609.02853}, Walde~\cite{Walde:1611.08241}, and Young~\cite{Young:1611.09234} for recent contributions in this direction. \end{blanko*}
+This class of examples plays a key role in the work of Dyckerhoff and Kapranov~\cite{Dyckerhoff:1505.06940,Dyckerhoff-Kapranov:1403.5799, Dyckerhoff-Kapranov:1306.2545,Dyckerhoff-Kapranov:1212.3563}; we refer to their work for the remarkable richness of the Hall algebra aspects of the theory.
+See also Bergner et.~al~\cite{Bergner-et.al:1609.02853}, Walde~\cite{Walde:1611.08241}, Young~\cite{Young:1611.09234}, Poguntke~\cite{Poguntke:1808.04165}, and the contribution of Cooper and Young~\cite{Cooper-Young:thisvolume} for further pointers in this direction. \end{blanko*}